matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 If you define the *url* (and probably *paramName*) [[Options]], you can call the plugin on any element - no form or file input field required - and the drag&drop functionality will still work.
 To support browsers without [XHR](https://developer.mozilla.org/en/xmlhttprequest) file upload capabilities, a file input field has to be part of the widget, or defined using the *fileInput* option.

-## Internet Explorer prompting to download a file after the upload completes
+## Why does Internet Explorer prompt to download a file after the upload completes?
 The file upload plugin makes use of an Iframe Transport module for browsers like *Microsoft Internet Explorer* and *Opera*, which do not yet support [XHR](https://developer.mozilla.org/en/xmlhttprequest) file uploads.
 Iframe based uploads require a [Content-type](http://en.wikipedia.org/wiki/MIME#Content-Type) of *text/plain* or *text/html* for the JSON response - they will show an undesired download dialog if the iframe response is set to *application/json*.
 Please have a look at the Content-Type Negotiation section of the [[Setup]] instructions.